19 Oct Volunteering – ‘Traveling to DRC’

 We had an early start in the morning, and I was committed to being timely, ready for the team’s schedule.
 After a rushed meal and slamming as much instant Nescafe coffee down as I could, we hopped into the cab and rode no more than a couple of miles to the border.
 Soon we stood in line in the immigration office and waited patiently for someone to approve our entry.

 Sonya looked a little nervous.
-I figured we had already made it through, but I didn’t realize that our entry into the country, even with all I’s dotted and T’s crossed, wasn’t guaranteed.
-As soon as we got the green light, we ran into the Virunga tourism office inside the customs building, signed our forms, and jumped into the back of a military-style truck.
+I figured we had already made it through, but I didn’t realize that our entry into the country, even with all I’s dotted and T’s crossed, could still be complex.
+But we soon got the green light and ran over to the Virunga tourism office inside the customs building to sign our forms and go on our way.

-A few minutes passed and we were immediately at the center of Goma’s traffic insanity.
+Jumping into the back of a military-style truck only a few minutes passed before we were immediately at the center of Goma’s traffic insanity.
 The city was visibly different than any parts of Rwanda that we had visited in the days prior.
 I had become accustomed to the ways of Kigali, but I felt another wave of culture shock in the DRC.
 I fixated on the scale of poverty and run-down structures that were all along the roads in the city.

 Then, I heard Charles exclaim “Wow!
 Isn’t it beautiful?”.
 My thoughts changed on a dime, and I felt my discomfort lift with Charles’ approach and perspective.
-What I thought was scary, poor and sad suddenly changed.
+What I thought was scary and sad, suddenly changed.
 The city had a rhythm that was completely different than the world that I knew so well in the West.